JimmyJohnJones/Cybersecurity-Capping-2023-NTS4PTP/README.md

 files.
 It might seem like it's working, but the SSL.Connection will return corrupt data with some NTS servers.

-Change directory to the top of the nts-poc-python tree:
+Change directory to the top of the nts-python tree:

  cd Cybersecurity-Capping-2023-NTS4PTP
  ./build.sh